Sharruk/SMS/VALIDATION_GUIDE.md

 - Clear description of what went wrong
 - The field that failed validation
 - User-friendly emoji indicators (⚠️)
+- Prompt to try again

-Example error messages:
+Example error messages for user registration:
+- `⚠️ Invalid ID: ID must be a number.
+Please try again.`
-- `⚠️ Invalid input: Name should contain only letters and spaces`
+- `⚠️ Invalid input: Name should contain only letters and spaces.
+Please try again.`
-- `⚠️ Invalid input: Email must be in valid format (e.g., user@domain.com)`
+- `⚠️ Invalid input: Enter a valid email format.
+Please try again.`
-- `⚠️ Invalid input: Username cannot contain spaces`
+- `⚠️ Username cannot be empty.
+Please try again.`
-- `⚠️ Invalid input: Password must be at least 6 characters long`
+- `⚠️ Password must be at least 4 characters.
+Please try again.`

+Example error messages for course creation:
+- `⚠️ Invalid Course ID: Course ID cannot be empty.
+Please try again.`
+- `⚠️ Invalid Course Name: Course Name cannot be empty.
+Please try again.`
-- `⚠️ Invalid input: User ID must be a positive number`
+- `⚠️ Invalid Credit Hours: Credit Hours must be a number.
+Please try again.`

 ## Testing Validation

 You can test the validation by:

-1. **Running the application** and selecting menu options to register new users
+1. **Running the application** and selecting menu options to register new users/courses
-2. **Trying invalid inputs** to see the validation in action
+2. **Trying invalid inputs** to see the retry loop in action:
-3. **Checking the console output** for validation error messages
+   - Enter non-numeric ID (e.g., "abc")
+   - Enter name with numbers or symbols (e.g., "Dr. Smith", "John123")
+   - Enter invalid email format (e.g., "notanemail")
+   - Enter username with spaces (e.g., "john smith")
+   - Enter short password (e.g., "123")
+3. **Observing the retry behavior**: The system will display an error message and prompt you to try again
+4. **Entering valid data**: Once you provide valid input, the system accepts it and moves to the next field

 ## Code Example